qcqqcq/udacity-CarND-Advanced-Lane-Tracking-P4/README.md

 * ImageProcessor: Does all image processing
-** Calibrates camera
+ * Calibrates camera
-** Undistorts images using calibration
+ * Undistorts images using calibration
-** Perspective transforms
+ * Perspective transforms

 * Thresher:  Does all the tresholding
-** Calculates Sobel and applies thresholds
+ * Calculates Sobel and applies thresholds
-** Converts to HSL and applies thresholds
+ * Converts to HSL and applies thresholds

 * LaneTracker:  Tracks a lane given a binary image
-** Searches for lanes in whole image using sliding window ** Searches for lanes in small area around previously found lanes ** Applies polynomial fit
+ * Searches for lanes in whole image using sliding window
+ * Searches for lanes in small area around previously found lanes
+ * Applies polynomial fit
-** Calculates lane curvature
+ * Calculates lane curvature

 * LaneVerifier: Verifies lanes
-** Uses history to smooth lane lines
+ * Uses history to smooth lane lines
-** Ensures lane are roughly parallel
+ * Ensures lane are roughly parallel

 ##Camera Calibration

-This code is tracktools.ImageProcessor.calibrate\_camera()

 Checkerboard calibration images are given in ./camera\_cal/calibration*.jpg.
 These are 9x6 flat boards so objects points are set accordingly and are the same for each image.
 For image points, openCV's findChessboardCorners is used.
 Distortion coefficients are then found for these pairs of object and images points using openCV's calibrateCamera function.